harsh21p/harsh21p/README.md

 I am a **Software Development Engineer** with **3+ years of professional experience** building **enterprise-grade, scalable mobile applications**.

-I previously worked as a **Software Engineer at Vitalograph Ltd.**, a global medical device company, where I spent **3 months** contributing to Android feature development in a **regulated healthcare environment**.
+I previously worked as a **Software Engineer at Vitalograph Ltd.**, a global medical device company, where I contributed to Android feature development in a **regulated healthcare environment**.
 My work involved applying clean architecture principles, secure data handling practices, BLE integrations, and performance-focused mobile engineering.

 Before that, I worked at **MOURI Tech**, delivering **large-scale enterprise Android applications** for global clients.
 I collaborated with distributed teams and contributed to designing maintainable, testable, and production-ready mobile solutions.